UsabilityEngineering/road-tripper/README.md

 **Executive Summary**

 * Conducted competitive analysis which allowed us to understand the currently available applications along with their strengths and weaknesses.
-* Conducted huristic evaluation on our primary competitor to better understand their viability in calculating the price of a trip.
+* Conducted a heuristic evaluation on our primary competitor to better understand their viability in calculating the price of a trip.
 * Constructed [personas](personas/README.md#personas) to understand use cases and to put a face to the types of users we will have and put them through [scenarios](personas/README.md#scenarios) to see how they might want to use our application.
 * Developed diagrams to workshop the workflow of our application.
 * Developed sketches to get a viable user interface idea.